CirrusMio/learning-things/pages/beginning-git.md

 #### GitHub Guides

-[GitHub Guides][gh-guides] is a YouTube chanel that introduces you to the featues of git and GitHub.
+[GitHub Guides][gh-guides] is a YouTube chanel that introduces you to the features of git and GitHub.

 #### Try GitHub